-- (290) Most respondents explain that they do not have a mechanism in place for direct transmission of data to another data controller as set out in Article 20(2) GDPR, according to which "[i]n exercising his or her right to data portability pursuant to paragraph 1, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible". - (291) Several respondents explain that direct portability of content from one consumer IoT service provider or smart device manufacturer to another would require the development of industry-wide standards.
-With such standards in place, direct transmission of data between different service providers could take place in a secure and reasonable manner. - (292) A few providers of consumer IoT services state that their data can be ported directly from one service provider to another through the automatic transfer of the data between the applications of the two service providers.
-Such transfer requires, as set out in Article 20(2) GDPR, that the user has given his or her consent to the transfer and that the two service providers have made the transfer possible through API integration.
-One example mentioned by respondents of such direct data transfer is the transfer of workout and nutrition data between different health and fitness applications.
-Developing the necessary integration for such direct transfer can however require significant development efforts, to ensure security of personal data and a stable user experience.
-In the specific case of music streaming services, several respondents refer to third-party services that enable direct porting of data between different providers of such music streaming services.
+- (298) The direct transmission of data to another data controller is set out in Article 20(2) GDPR, according to which "[i]n exercising his or her right to data portability pursuant to paragraph 1, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible". - (299) A few providers of consumer IoT services state that their data could be ported directly from one service provider to another by automatically transferring the data between the applications of the two service providers.
+Such transfer requires, as set out in Article 20(2) GDPR, that the user has requested the transfer and that the two service providers have made the transfer possible through API integration.
+The necessity of a user's explicit request was highlighted by submissions to the public consultation on the preliminary report.

-76 The JSON and CSV file formats can be understood by both computers and human beings.
+75 The JSON and CSV file formats can be understood by both computers and human beings.